dominikdoric/house-work-app/README.md

 Welcome to HouseWork, the revolutionary Flutter-based application that transforms the way families manage household chores.
 Our mission is to make chores not only organized but also fun, fostering collaboration and harmony within your family.

+## Development Status

+HouseWork is currently under active development and is not considered a stable release.
+While it offers a range of features and functionality, please be aware that there may be bugs and incomplete features.

+### Known Issues

+We are actively working on addressing the following known issues:

+- [Issue 1](link-to-issue-1): Describe the issue briefly.
+- [Issue 2](link-to-issue-2): Describe the issue briefly.

 ## Table of Contents

 - [Introduction](#introduction)